Jingo88/Just_Another_React_Tutorial/README.md

 * It allows us to put all our state into a `store.js` file that can be accessible by all components
 * Check out the docs for more info
 * [http://redux.js.org/](http://redux.js.org/)

+---

+## 07 New Branch for React Router

+* This is still getting flushed out.
+Will Update shortly
+* React Router
+* BrowserHistory vs Hash History
+* Making a Main Container
+* This.props.children in the main container
+* Make a new List Container
+* Import details container to list container
+* Make a new search container

+---